 I do this because you can’t duplicate a Squarespace form block on the same page or onto another page so having to repeat all the form fields and settings is simply too time consuming.

 Have you ever built a Squarespace form?

 They're handy.
 Useful.
 Totally customizable.
 Can be used for questionnaires, contact forms, client intakes, surveys, testimonials.
 You name it.

-But building a Squarespace form can be pain in the butt.
+But building a Squarespace form can be tiresome.
 Especially if you can't reuse it on another page.

 So what's the solution?
 Code is apparently one way.
 But let's not go there.

-- design the new page around the form.
+design the new page around the same form.

 Does that even make sense?